olcf/wraprun/README.md

 $ make
 $ make install
 ```
-Inside of `/path/to/install` a `bin` directory will be created containing the `wraprun` scripts and a `lib` directory will be created containing `libsplit.so`.
-The `WRAPRUN_PRELOAD` environment variable must be correctly set to point to `libsplit.so` and in the case of fortran applications `libfmpich.so` at runtime.
+Inside of `/path/to/install` a `bin` directory will be created containing the
+`wraprun` scripts and a `lib` directory will be created containing
+`libsplit.so`.
+The `WRAPRUN_PRELOAD` environment variable must be correctly set
+to point to `libsplit.so` and in the case of fortran applications
+`libfmpich.so` at runtime.  e.g.
-e.g. `WRAPRUN_PRELOAD=/path/to/install/lib/libsplit.so:/path/to/mpi_install/lib/libfmpich.so`
+`WRAPRUN_PRELOAD=/path/to/install/lib/libsplit.so:/path/to/mpi_install/lib/libfmpich.so`

-On some systems libfmpich has a programming environment specific suffix that must be taken into account:
+On some systems libfmpich has a programming environment specific suffix that
+must be taken into account: e.g.
-e.g. `WRAPRUN_PRELOAD=/path/to/install/lib/libsplit.so:/path/to/mpi_install/lib/libfmpich_pgi.so`
+`WRAPRUN_PRELOAD=/path/to/install/lib/libsplit.so:/path/to/mpi_install/lib/libfmpich_pgi.so`

 ## To run:
-Assuming that the module file created by the Smithy formula is used, or a similar one created, basic running looks like the following examples.
+Assuming that the module file created by the Smithy formula is used, or a
+similar one created, basic running looks like the following examples.

 ```
 $ module load python wraprun
 $ wraprun -n 80 ./foo.out : -n 160 ./bar.out ...
 ```
+A maximum of 2048 separate `:` separated task groups is enforced to protect
+ALPS stability.

-In addition to the standard process placement flags available to aprun the `--w-cd` flag can be set to change the current working directory for each executable:
+In addition to the standard process placement flags available to aprun the
+`--w-cd` flag can be set to change the current working directory for each
+executable:
 ```
 $ wraprun -n 80 --w-cd /foo/dir ./foo.out : -n 160 --w-cd /bar/dir ./bar.out ...
 ```
-This is particularly useful for legacy Fortran applications that use hard coded input and output file names.
+This is particularly useful for legacy Fortran applications that use hard coded
+input and output file names.

 Multiple instances of an application can be placed on a node using
 comma-separated PES syntax `PES1,PES2,...,PESN` syntax, for instance: